Our first group of graduates from our Medical Office Assistant Refresher and Certification Program.

 BPHC Care Coordinators (and equivalent titles), Depression Care Managers, and Nurse Care Management Supervisors

-Week 2 (Sept.
-18) – Health Literacy, Communication, and Education; Cultural Competence and Cultural Humility
+Week 3 (February 25) – Health Literacy, Communication and Education; Cultural Competence and Cultural Humility

 The course is presented by the Primary Care Development Corporation (PCDC), a nationally recognized nonprofit organization dedicated to expanding access to quality primary care to improve the health of families and communities, lessen disparities, and reduce healthcare costs.